mishka/TelegramAPI/README.md

 # Welcome!
-You can run a Telegram bot, get all the message data in a parsed way, download any attachments, send messages and attachments using this library.
+You can run a Telegram bot, get all the message data in a parsed way, download any attachments, and send messages and attachments using this library.

-I felt the need to code something like this, because I grew tired of all the version updates, and constant rewrites of the popular libraries.
+I felt the need to code something like this because I grew tired of all the popular libraries' version updates and constant rewrites.

-I don't have time to relearn the library, and read docs every time I build bots.
+I don't have time to relearn the libraries and read docs whenever I build bots.

-If you need to automate a bot, and get something done very quickly, this library is probably what you are searching for.
+If you need to automate a bot and get something done quickly, this library is what you are searching for.

 It is currently in progress.
 I've written the parsing and downloading the attachments so far.
 I will be working on sending data back whenever I have free time to do so.

 ## Dependencies